WeiJiLab/kernel-inline-hook-framework/readme.md

 $ echo "vfs_read 1" > /proc/hook_targets # enable vfs_read hooking
 ```

-If you find "find_symbol_in_section 1" in hook_targets, don't worry, that means you can directly use all kernel symbols found by kallsyms_lookup_name, not limited to those EXPORT_SYMBOL symbols.
-If it's useless to you, simply turn it off.

 ## Limits ##
-The hook framework currently support arm32 and arm64, mainly tested on linux 4.14.98, should working on 4.x and 3.x, but 5.x has not been tested.
+Now I bump the kernel support version to 5.19, tested in fedora36.
+It will not backward support the older 4.14 kernels.
+If you are still interested in the old kernel support, please checkout the old code from git log.

+Currently it support arm32, arm64 and x86_64.
+I don't plan to support x86.
+[Distorm](https://github.com/gdabah/distorm) is integrated for x86_64 support, the credit goes to the original authors.

-In addition, in order to make hook framework work properly, target kernel's configuration CONFIG_KALLSYMS is a must, CONFIG_STACKTRACE is optional, but highly recommented for stability.
+In addition, in order to make hook framework work properly, target kernel's configuration CONFIG_KALLSYMS and CONFIG_KPROBES is a must.

 ## Bugs ##
 Please report any bugs to me: liutgnu@gmail.com, also any contributions are welcomed.